 When Christian Waguespack assumed the role of curator of 20th century art at the New Mexico Museum of Art two years ago, he committed himself to giving attention to all aspects of the museum’s large and diverse collection.

-“Carved & Cast: 20th Century New Mexican Sculpture,” which opened at the museum on December 15, shines a spotlight on the carved and cast 3D work created a group of deceased and living New Mexico sculptors who were and continue to be inspired by the people of this state.
+“Carved & Cast: 20th Century New Mexican Sculpture,” an exhibit on display at the museum through the end of March, shines a spotlight on the carved and cast 3D work created a group of deceased and living New Mexico sculptors who were and continue to be inspired by the people of this state.

 “The sculpture of New Mexico hasn’t gotten as much attention as the painting,” says Waguespack.
 “I specifically tried to put artists who don’t get much exposure in the exhibit.

 “I looked at the work in the museum’s collection and found key themes in many of the pieces.
 It wasn’t deliberate on my part to seek out women sculptors, but I found some wonderful ones.”

 Among the female sculptors whose work is on display is Agnes Sims (1910-1990), who was born in Pennsylvania and attended the Pennsylvania Academy of Fine Art and the Philadelphia School of Design for Women.

 Sims moved to Santa Fe in the late 1930s and became a contractor who purchased and renovated historic houses around town.
 She bought property on Canyon Road and built houses for herself and her long-time partner, Mary Louis Aswell.